mikeovu/OT_Training/CISA_training/Cybersecurity_and_ICS.md

 These facilities can span counties, states, or countries.
 They are the transmission lines or pipelines that carry electricity, oil, and water over long distances.

-- Includes railroads and highways taht trains and trucks use to carry goods.
+- Includes railroads and highways that trains and trucks use to carry goods.
 - Usually unmanned
 - Most transmission infrastructure, such as pumps and compressor stations,are in in remote locations, which are difficult to secure.